ErnestsS-TDL/TestDevLab-TestRay-KTUDemo/README.md

 [See here for full installation/setup instructions.](./SETUP.md)

+After the required installations are complete you can proceed to download the code base and continue with the setup.

 <details><summary>Full TestRay framework guide</summary>

 One way to install the framework is by creating a Gemfile with the following content and then running `bundle install`: